a-helen1/skills_studio_2_moviesApp/README.md

 ## Overview.

 Add actors to the movie details page.
 Create a page to show movies currently playing locally.
 Update storybook.

-......
-Insert a bullet-point list of user features.
-For extension to the Movies Fan app, only list new/modified features)......

  + Feature 1 - Add actors to moviesDetails page
  + Feature 2 - Add Person details page, showing person image, biography etc.